 This course will address the knowledge and skills managers must develop in meeting the opportunities and challenges created by the diversity in the labour force.
 It will draw on the literature from a number of disciplines in focussing on interpersonal relationships as managers interact with and work with persons who are different from themselves.
 The human rights legislation will provide the framework for discussions on managing and valuing diversity in terms of gender, age, race, religion, ability and other groups.
 The course will use lectures and case discussions on the role of union and management in implementing equity in the workplace.
 (Prerequisite: 71-243.)

 71-485.
 Human Resources Planning

 This course is concerned with planning of the human resources needs of organizations, focusing, in particular, on the role of the Human Resources Management function in this task.
 The objective is to provide an understanding of how the essential elements of the human resources planning process, in both unionized and non-unionized organizations, can be designed to match the wider organizational context.
 Topics include the assessment of human resources strategy and the application of planning principles to the different activity areas of human resources management, such as staffing, development and the management of diversity.
 An ongoing theme is the evaluation of how strategic human resources management contributes to organizational effectiveness.
-(Prerequisite: 71-344.)
+(Prerequisites: 71-243 and 71-344.)

 71-491.
 Special Topics in Management and Labour Studies